kubernetes-hy/kubernetes-hy.github.io/data/part-0/index.md

 Google has offered students with @helsinki.fi email addresses some Google Cloud Credits.
 Finnish/Open University students, you will be given a @helsinki.fi address when you register for the Open University course.
 Note that registration is only possible when the course starts officially!

-If you have used all $300 Google Cloud credits, there is nothing I can do.
-You can complete parts 1-2 and most likely 4-5, but part 3 is required for course completion and the certificate.
+If you have used all $300 Google Cloud credits, there is nothing we can do.
+You can complete parts 1-2 and most likely 4-5, but part 3 is required to complete the course with higher grades.

+You may also very well use another cloud provider but we do not have any instructions on how to get up and running on other providers.

 ## Getting started ##